Frequently Asked Questions

 IS QUINOA GOOD FOR THOSE WITH GLUTEN-INTOLERANCE?

-Yes!
-Quinoa does not contain gluten.
-Combined with other gluten-free ingredients, you can make some fantastic gluten-free meals.
 We only use completely gluten-free facilities where many other quinoa manufacturers process several different grains and other products causing cross-contamination.
 This allows us to declare our quinoa gluten-free.
 Pure Organic Foods has worked closely with the Canadian Gluten-Free Certification Program and are fully certified.

 I AM A VEGETARIAN.
 CAN I BENEFIT FROM EATING QUINOA?